Have questions? We’re here to help! Check out the list below for answers or feel free to email us or give us a call at (402) 333-3366.

 We will take care of emergencies during the clinic hours, with or without an appointment.
 While we understand that it is not always possible, we do appreciate a call to let us know you are heading in with an emergency case so our staff can be better prepared.

-After hours, we refer emergencies to the VCA Midwest Veterinary Referral & Emergency Center, as they are fully staffed and able to provide the best care for all emergency situations.
+After hours, we refer emergencies to the Urgent Pet Care locations in Papillion and Omaha, as they are fully staffed and able to provide the best care for all emergency situations.

 - What forms of payment do you accept?